tscpp/knuckles/docs/migration/knockout-ssr.md

 ### Linking View Models

-Knuckles introduces an universal way to link view models to the decendants binding context using the ['with' directive](#).
+Knuckles introduces an universal way to link view models to the decendants binding context using the ['with' hint](/docs/reference/hints#with).

 <!-- prettier-ignore -->
 ```html